Tomrrr1/Bayes-Factor-Introgression/README.md

 # Installation

 The program is currently distributed as an R script.
+To install and run do the following:

+- Clone the repository or download the source files.
+- Navigate to the directory containing the script.
+- Make sure you have R installed on your machine.
+If not, download and install R from https://www.r-project.org/.

 The following R package must be installed: